projectatomic/atomic-site/source/docs/filesystems.md

 The devicemapper backend uses the device-mapper thin provisioning module (dm-thinp) to implement layers.
-Device-mapper is the kernel part of the LVM2 logical volumes system, so this is is a block-level copy-on-write system.
+Device-mapper is the kernel part of the LVM2 logical volumes system, so this is a block-level copy-on-write system.

 The thin provisioning module takes two block devices (the data and the